robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0607/README.md

 ## Improvements

-A Sync would be nice, but there are only so many pins to work with.
-Consider driving this with a clk rather than an analog pot/tempo if thats what you need.
+A sync feature would be a nice addition, but pin limitations make it tricky.
+If you need precise timing, consider using a clock signal instead of an analog potentiometer for tempo control.